 Using a pair of scissors or a craft knife (and *adult supervision), help your child by cutting the bottom off the plastic bottle.

 With your kids, cover the open end of your bottle with a piece of fabric that is similar to a washcloth or cotton sock.
 We used a flannel and cut it into a circle shape (to keep the ends from dipping into your bubble mixture).
+Seriously any old flannel will work, this was a well used one, there is no reason to buy a new one.

 Secure with a rubber band to keep the fabric in place.
+No elastic band then don’t worry just wrap it in tape.

-Make your own bubble mixture (the mixture isn’t safe to drink)
+Make your own bubble mixture (the mixture isn’t safe to drink) for your bubble snakes

 Homemade bubble mixture is a doddle to make, but you really need to remember the magic ingredient!